samitha9125/take-home/README.md

 To run the application, follow the steps below:

+1. Clone this repository and run `yarn install` to install the dependencies.

-1. Open a new terminal and change the directory to the project root and run the following command to start the JSON Server:
+2. Open a new terminal and change the directory to the project root and run the following command to start the JSON Server:

 ```bash
 npx json-server data.json
 ```

-2. Open another terminal, change the directory to the project root and run the following command to start the React application:
+3. Open another terminal, change the directory to the project root and run the following command to start the React application:

 ```bash
 yarn dev
 ```

-3. Open your browser and navigate to `http://localhost:5173/` to view the application.
+4. Open your browser and navigate to `http://localhost:5173/` to view the application.

 ## Technical Specifications